Advertisement

 The takeaway.

 While sustaining healthy glutathione levels is vital to detoxification and whole-body health, doing so isn't always a simple feat (especially as we age).
-Taking intentional steps to increase your glutathione stores—such as regularly practicing yoga and taking an antioxidant-rich supplement with bioavailable glutathione clinically shown to improve glutathione status2, like mbg's daily detox+—can help you maintain optimal antioxidant activity and promote your body's natural detox pathways.*
+Taking intentional steps to increase your glutathione stores—such as regularly practicing yoga and taking an antioxidant-rich supplement with bioavailable glutathione clinically shown to improve glutathione status2, like mbg's liver detox+—can help you maintain optimal antioxidant activity and promote your body's natural detox pathways.*

 To learn more about increasing your glutathione levels, check out this article!